Lil Mariko: 2021–present: Upcoming studio album

 On May 1, Lil Mariko collaborated with Full Tac and Rico Nasty on a new single "Simp".
 The single was produced by Full Tac like usual, but with additional production from Russ Chell.
 Mariko's friend Sebastian Bidegain was featured in the music video dressed in a full gimp suit.
 On July 16, Lil Mariko released a new single "Boring" featuring Full Tac.
 The single was released under the new record label created by Four Loko.
 A music video accompanied the single's release.
 On the same day, Lil Mariko also appeared on Recovery Girl's mixtape Recovery Girl & Friends on the track "Feels So Good" featuring the additional vocal talent of Diana Starshine, GFOTY, and Space Candy.
 In August, Lil Mariko announced her plan to relocate to Los Angeles to record her debut studio album.
 Mariko also revealed that more collaborative singles were to be released in the near future also.

+In February 2022, Lil Mariko made her live concert debut, supporting Dorian Electra on their US tour.

+A year later, she would make her international debut performing at the 2023 CTM Festival in Berlin, Germany.
+Following this, she appeared live performing at Belgrave Music Hall in Leeds as part of a European and UK tour.
+On 25 September, Lil Mariko appeared in Doja Cat's music video "Agora Hills".

+On January 29, 2025, Lil Mariko performed for the LA Gives Back Fire Relief concert to help raise funds to help those affected by the then-recent wildfires.

 Personal life

 Zhang attended Pratt Institute School of Art in 2015 and later graduated in 2018.
-Zhang lives in Flatbush, Brooklyn and has been dating producer boyfriend Jared Soule since 2018.
+Zhang lives in Flatbush, Brooklyn and has been dating producer boyfriend Jared Soule, also known as Full Tac, since 2018.
 Zhang recalls their meeting as Soule direct-messaging her on Instagram after she followed him and asked her to model for him.
 After initially getting along well, they ended up dating shortly afterward.
 Zhang is also an avid vaper, and states her favorite flavor is cucumber.
-Zhang's artistic talent includes; drawing, digital, photography, sketches and sculpting.
+Zhang's artistic talent includes; drawing, photography, sketches and sculpting.

-Zhang revealed that she suffers from social anxiety and the idea of live performances frightens her but she is not completely opposed to it, theorizing she would get over the initial shock once she was actually on stage.
+Zhang revealed that she suffers from social anxiety and the idea of live performances frightens her but she is not completely opposed to it, theorizing she would get over the initial shock once she was actually on stage, which eventually proved true after touring since 2022.